|

 microscopic (e.g. in synaptic physiology).

-methods with high-resolution fluorescence optical imaging that
+methodologies with high-resolution fluorescence optical imaging

-cells and dendrites in vivo.
+hippocampal cells and dendrites in vivo.

 We seek explanations that span different levels of